Does Microsoft Dynamics 365 provide OCR? A simple guide

 - Project general ledger journals: Ramp supports Project G/L Journals, a subtype of General Journals.
 These allow project details to appear by default within the Business Central UI, offering greater visibility into project-related transactions

-With these features, Ramp serves as both a standalone AP automation platform and a Microsoft integration, offering deeper functionality than just standalone OCR solutions.
+With these features, Ramp serves as both an AP automation platform and a Microsoft integration, offering deeper functionality than just standalone OCR solutions.

 Why choosing the right OCR solution matters